mascarenhasmelson/wintun-tunnel/example/README.md

+**Windows-to-Windows Tunnel Example**
 This repository contains a simple main.go example demonstrating a tunnel between two Windows machines.

-Server code will be uploaded soon.
+**Configuration**
+The configuration details required to run this tunnel example will be provided along with the server code, which will be uploaded soon.